 Candidates that do not speak French can apply under the “Francization” profile.
 Instead of demonstrating French proficiency, these candidates must sign an agreement that they will learn French upon arriving in Quebec.
 Quebec offers free language courses for immigrants to help support their integration into the province.

 Demand for tech workers in Canada is higher now than ever.
 With a growing demand for tech professionals, more and more Canadian tech employers are looking to immigrants to fill labour market gaps.
-In 2020, over one-third of jobs in Canada’s information and communication technology (ICT) sector were held by immigrants.
+In past years, over one-third of jobs in Canada’s information and communication technology (ICT) sector were held by immigrants.

 Not sure where to start?
 Visit our blog post dedicated to finding a job in Canada.